survivejs/webpack-book/manuscript/extending/01_loaders.md

 Writing loaders is fun in the sense that they describe transformations from a format to another.
 Often you can figure out how to achieve something specific by either studying either the API documentation or the existing loaders.

 I recommend writing at least basic tests and a small example to document your assumptions.
 Loader development fits this thinking well.

+To recap:

+* Webpack **loaders** accept input and produce output based on it.
+They can also perform analysis and not touch the source at all.
+* Loaders can also access metadata or terminate execution at pitching phase.
+Pitch loaders are rarer for this reason.

+I will show you how to write plugins in the next chapter.
+Plugins allow you to intercept webpack's execution process and they can be combined with loaders to develop more advanced functionality.